RL-arch/detector/README.md

 The script can be run from an IDE such as [VSCode](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/).

-(This can be done by starting the IDE from the Anaconda navigator home page, while the conda environment is specified after "on" in top of the screen. see: [Using IDEs](https://docs.anaconda.com/working-with-conda/ide-tutorials/) )
+(This can be done by starting the IDE from the Anaconda navigator home page (after downloading it), while the conda environment is specified after "on" in top of the screen. see: [Using IDEs](https://docs.anaconda.com/working-with-conda/ide-tutorials/) )
 (When using VSCode, also download the [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 ### Option1